-Operational Highlights Q2 2018
+Operational Highlights Q1 2019

 Wolfden Resources Corporation is engaged in the exploration and development of mineral properties in North America.
-Its principal focus is on advancing its whollyowned high grade (Zn, Pb, Cu, Ag) VMS Pickett Mountain Project in Maine, USA.
-Located close to excellent infrastructure, the Corporation plans to complete sufficient exploration, definition drilling and various technical studies in order to demonstrate the economic potential for an underground mining scenario on the Project.
+Its principal focus is on advancing its wholly owned high-grade (Zn, Pb, Cu, Ag, Au) VMS Pickett Mountain Project in Maine, USA.
+Located close to excellent infrastructure, the Corporation plans to complete sufficient exploration, definition and expansion drilling and various technical studies in order to demonstrate the economic potential for an underground mining scenario on the Project.

-Pickett Mountain Project, Maine, U.S.A.:
+Pickett Mountain Project, Maine: